Welcome to the

 Welcome to Bodo, where there's always something to see, do and eat.
 Looking to grab a bite?
 Prefer to watch a movie with a cocktail in hand?
 Want to catch a live band?
 Explore all the great things happening at BoDo - it's the place to be for downtown Boise's best dining, shopping and entertainment experience.

-Food hall guests will soon have a new, luxury spot to catch the latest blockbuster releases when Cinema West opens its newest theater later this year in the BoDo District.
+Food hall guests now have a new, luxury spot to catch the latest blockbuster releases in the BoDo District.

-Cinema West, who brought Meridian’s Village Cinema to the Treasure Valley, will take the place of the former Regal Edwards Boise Downtown theater on W. Broad Street and transform the existing nine auditoriums, plus two new ones, into an upscale, boutique cinema, appropriately called BoDo Cinema.
+Cinema West, who brought Meridian’s Village Cinema to the Treasure Valley, has taken the place of the former Regal Edwards Boise Downtown theater on W. Broad Street and transform the existing nine auditoriums, plus two new ones, into an upscale, boutique cinema, appropriately called BoDo Cinema.

 760 W Broad Street, Downtown Boise